KazumaBspiriT/portfolio/DEPLOYMENT.md

 ## Docker Deployment

 ### Prerequisites
-- Docker installed and running
+- Docker installed and runninggg
 - Logged into Docker Hub: `docker login`

 ### Build and Push to Docker Hub